-A digital transformation strategy has been frequently defined as a detailed roadmap for using digital processes to enhance business outcomes across different functions of an enterprise.
+A digital transformation strategy is a detailed roadmap for using digital processes to enhance business outcomes across different functions of an enterprise.
 Data and digital technologies drive this strategy.
 One thing to note is that the marketing function plays a critical role in shaping the broad business goals and objectives of any business.

 To gain and retain loyal customers in a highly competitive business world, lasting brands need to continuously innovate and offer their customers what they want when they want it.
 As the internet has opened up shopping privileges across physical boundaries, businesses can no longer sit complacent with the belief that their customer base will remain loyal forever.

-In today’s shopping landscape, businesses cannot hope to attract and retain customers just on the merits of their products and services, but they have to go the extra mile to offer a personalized and rewarding buying journey from the beginning to end.
-Today, everyone is talking about the “customer experience” or the “customer engagement,” and that’s where the digital transformation strategy of an enterprise plays a critical role.
+In today’s shopping landscape, businesses cannot hope to attract and retain customers just on the merits of their products and services, but they have to go the extra mile to offer a personalized and rewarding buying journey from beginning to end.
+Today, everyone talks about the “customer experience” or “customer engagement,” and that’s where a digital transformation strategy plays a critical role.

 Actionable Intelligence: The New Normal of a Data-First Enterprise

-However, in order for an enterprise to successfully plan, develop, and execute data-first operating model, the business owners and operators have to first develop a digital transformation strategy—connecting the data piles, digital technologies, business processes, and marketing staff.
+However, in order for an enterprise to successfully plan, develop, and execute a data-first operating model, the business owners and operators have to first develop a digital transformation strategy – connecting the data piles, digital technologies, business processes, and marketing staff.

 The digital transformation strategy develops around the need to bridge the gaps between the current data-driven goals and processes and intended future business goals and processes.
 In a nutshell, the digital transformation strategy strikes a harmonious balance between traditional IT and marketing functions.